Target Registration Resources

 autonomous-database Resource

-The autonomous-database resource represents an Autonomous Database in Oracle Cloud Infrastructure.
-To register an Autonomous Database with Oracle Data Safe or use an Autonomous Database with Oracle Data Safe, a user group requires, at a minimum, the use permission on the autonomous-database resource.
-For more information and other examples, see Policy Details for Autonomous Database.
+The autonomous-database resource is an Oracle Cloud Infrastructure resource (not a resource specific to Oracle Data Safe) that represents an Oracle Autonomous AI Database.
+To register or use an Autonomous AI Database with Oracle Data Safe, a user group requires, at a minimum, the use permission on the autonomous-database resource.
+For more information and other examples, see Policy Details for Autonomous AI Database.

-The following policy statement grants the Data-Safe-Admins group the use permission on all Autonomous Databases in the Finance compartment.
+Example: Grant the Data-Safe-Admins group the use permission on all Autonomous AI Databases in the Finance compartment

 allow group Data-Safe-Admins to use autonomous-database in compartment Finance